stanleywuu/myblog/pages/02.updates/default.md

 - Day 4: Eyes are a bit better, started working on a new article for mapping with React Functional Components
     - Adding Repository pattern in the Icebear library to allow more flexibility in terms of persistence support &#9745;
     - Decided to add new features.
 It's very easy to over-complicate things when making a library
+- Day 5:Published nuget package, tested with .net 5 and .net 6
+- Weekend: Put on winter tires
+    - This was my fourth year changing my winter tires, yet I encountered something I've never encountered before...
+The wheels were stuck
+    - So the solution was: Drive the car around with the nuts loose
+    - Terrifying experience
 ----------
 - Week #3: Getting some income
 - Day 1: Scrubbed the toilet